arundhik97/AWS-VPC/README.md

 o	In your terminal, enter <strong>chmod 400 Arun-EC2-Key-Priv.pem</strong>. <br>
 Now, let's use SSH into our private instance: <br>
 o	Copy and paste the command from the Connect to your instance window.
 For example, mine is <strong>ssh -i "Arun-EC2-Key-Priv.pem" ec2-user@10.0.2.218</strong>. <br>
 You should now be in your private instance.
-Woo hoo! <br>
+Fantastic!<br>